 Now that October—and RSV Awareness Month—is upon us, and with it the start of winter germs season, we’ve rounded up some handy information to help expand your know-how about the virus.

 RSV doesn't just strike kids.

-Most people think of RSV as a disease that mainly affects babies and toddlers, and although it’s true that these little patients do tend to be most susceptible to contracting the virus, plenty of adults—especially if they have pre-existing conditions—can get sick with RSV.
+Most people think of RSV as an infection that mainly affects babies and toddlers, and although it’s true that these little patients do tend to be most susceptible to contracting the virus, plenty of adults—especially older adults, those with pre-existing conditions or those who are immunocompromised—can get sick with RSV.

-“We repeatedly get RSV infections throughout our entire adult life,” says Symons, who leads the company’s program to develop RSV treatments.
-“In otherwise healthy adults, it’s not really a problem because symptoms are usually mild, like that of a cold.
-But if you’re over age 65 and have chronic heart or lung problems, or are immunocompromised because of another condition, you’re more at risk of developing complications from RSV, such as pneumonia.”
+“We are at risk of contracting RSV infections throughout our entire adult lives,” says Chien, who leads the company’s program to develop treatment solutions for RSV.
+“In otherwise healthy adults, the symptoms of RSV are usually mild, like that of a cold.
+But if you’re over age 65, have chronic heart or lung problems, or are immunocompromised because of another condition, you could have a higher risk of developing complications from RSV, such as bronchitis or pneumonia.”

 It often gets confused for a common cold.

-The onset of RSV is much like that of your average cold—early symptoms include a runny nose, a decrease in appetite, coughing, sneezing and a fever.
-However, unlike a cold, RSV can very rapidly spread from the nose and throat into the lower respiratory tract, where the infection can cause inflammation in the tissues of the lungs and tiny bronchial air tubes.
+The onset of RSV can look much like that of an average cold or flu—early symptoms include a congested or runny nose, coughing, sneezing, sore throat and a fever.
+However, unlike a mild cold, RSV can very rapidly spread from the nose and throat into the lower respiratory tract, where the infection can cause inflammation in the tissues of the lungs and tiny bronchial air tubes.

-You're more likely to get sick with RSV in the winter.
+You're more likely to get sick with RSV during the colder months of the year.